danhans42/pio_breakout_shield/README.md

 The board that be populated as much or as little as required.
 It can provide a simple 256k boot ROM so the PlayStation can boot from it - handy for Unirom etc. Alternatively you can add/program the SPLD (ATF22v10C), add a CH375/6 to it and you have a bootable cartridge that allows for USB host/device experimentation.

+The provided config (PSX_PLORER in \atf22v10c folder) for the SPLD provides the following :-

+- 256k flash @ 0x1f000000 in one block (like xplorer)
+- CH37x @ 0x1f060002 (data)/0x1f060003 (cmd)
+- rom enable jumper (bridge) IO15/IO14

+This is very basic, its my intention to add some form of GPIO via the remaining pins but I currently do not have the patience with WinCUPL.
+If you so chose, you could fit a 29EE020 and be able to use the standard xplorer firmware (non pro/fx) with this config.

 The CH-375 supports usb device(CH372) and host mode for mass storage.
-However the CH376 supports this as well as having built in FAT16/32 file system support.
+However the CH376 in addition has built in FAT16/32 file system support.
+In future I will upload some source examples for host most such as USB Mouse examples etc. and for mass storage.

 ATF22V10C Programming
 =====================